 What is hair loss?

-The different types and causes of occasional hair loss
+The different causes of reactional hair lossThe causes of hair loss are very diverse:

-A closer look at the symptoms of androgenetic alopecia
+The symptoms of androgenetic alopecia

 DIAGNOSIS: Are you experiencing hair loss?
 What is your hair loss type?